ELallinec/AutoBZCore.jl/README.md

 If you use AutoBZCore.jl in your software or published research works, please cite one, or, all of the following.
-Citations help to encourage the development and maintenence of open-source scientific software.
+Citations help to encourage the development and maintenance of open-source scientific software.
 - This repository: https://github.com/lxvm/AutoBZCore.jl
 - Our paper on BZ integration: [Automatic, high-order, and adaptive algorithms for Brillouin zone integration.
 Jason Kaye, Sophie Beck, Alex Barnett, Lorenzo